AdamKinnell/aws-lambda-poc/README.md

 + Investigate incremental rollout of new Lambda code versions.
 + Investigate scaling of Lambda to determine max number of requests
 + Support rollout to multiple environments, such as staging or prod.
-+ Support automatic rollbacks in case of issues with the new application version
++ Support automatic rollbacks in case of issues after a new deployment.